Topic 18 – Linear Algebra

 • The cofactor formula rewrites the big formula for the determinant of an n by n matrix in terms of the determinants of smaller matrices.

-• Formula for Inverse Matrix.
+• Formula for Inverse Matrices.

 • Cramer’s Rule.